Head-to-Head: Chartist.js vs Peity Analysis

 This package was last published over a year ago.
 It may not be actively maintained.The package doesn't have any types definitionsNumber of direct dependencies: 0Monthly npm downloads

-Peity is a lightweight jQuery plugin for creating simple and customizable mini pie, line, and bar charts directly from the data attributes in your HTML elements.
-It is designed to be easy to use and integrate into web applications without the need for external libraries or complex configurations.
-Peity charts are responsive and visually appealing, making them ideal for displaying small data visualizations within a webpage.
+Peity is a lightweight jQuery plugin for creating simple and customizable mini pie, line, and bar charts directly from data attributes.
+It is designed to be easy to use and integrate into web applications, providing a quick way to visualize data without the need for complex configurations or external libraries.
+Peity charts are responsive and can be styled using CSS to match the design of your website.

 Alternatives: